 Baking has its roots in baking bricks.
 Like all dishes, baked dishes also have a recipe they follow.
 Over the years, master chefs have worked hard to decipher the correct measurement.
 This is vital to make a perfect dish.

 You want to make a puff pastry, a cake, or a pie, every ingredient gets calculated.
-That is why one must know the baking cups Vs metric system measurements.
+That is why one must know the baking cups measurement Vs metric system baking measurements.
 Below are a few details about these and how to get them right.

 Baking cups Vs metric system: Relation and Differences